Bhanditz/edx-app-ios/README.rst

 information on different app icon sizes.
 Additionally, you will need to replace the ``splash`` images used in the login screen.

+Here is a list of the graphic assets in this branch to replace if customizing the app (found in /edXVideoLocker):
+ - splash_start_lg.png
+ - splash(640x960).png
+ - splash9640x1136.png (<--mislabeled, but this is the filename)
+ - Splash_map.png
+ - bg_map.png
+ - map.png, map@2x.png
+ - logo.png, logo@2x.png, logo@3x.png

+Here is the list of changes to text for rebranding:
+ - Replace Bundle Identifier in the project's Target (or found in plist)
+ - Change the CERTIFICATES.SHARE_TEXT to include your company name (this cannot accept the platform_name variable)
+ - Optionally change REGISTRATION_AGREEMENT_BUTTON_TITLE to "{platform_name} Terms of Use"
+ - in registration.json, change the url in this line: "required": "You must agree to the <a href=..." and two lines below it change the "url", and a few lines below that the "label"
+ - Copy the terms and services html page from customer site and paste over Terms-and-Services.htm file
+ - Find "/etc/" and replace with website root (eg. "http://www.cloudera.com/")

 If you need to make more in depth UI changes, most of the user interface is specified in the ``Main.storyboard`` file, editable from Interface Builder within Xcode.